 After hitting OK, you’ll get a big list of results.
 I’ve highlighted the P-value here for both weight and salt intake:

 As you can see, the P-value for weight is greater than 0.05, so there’s no significant relationship there.
 The P-value for salt, however, is below 0.05, indicating that it’s a good predictor of blood pressure.

 If you’re planning on presenting your regression data, remember that you can add a regression line to a scatterplot in Excel.
 It’s a great visual aid for this analysis.

 Excel Statistics: Surprisingly Capable

 While Excel isn’t known for its statistical power, it actually packs some really useful functionality, such as the PowerQuery tool, which is handy for tasks like combining data sets.
 (Learn how to generate your first Microsoft Power Query Script.)
 There’s also the Data Analysis Toolpak statistics add-in, which really brings out some of Excel’s best features.
 I hope you’ve learned how to use the Toolpak, and that you can now play around on your own to figure out how to use more of its functions.

-With this now under your belt, take your Excel skills to the next level with our articles on using Excel’s Goal Seek feature for more data crunching, mastering IF statements in Excel, searching for values with vlookup.
+With this now under your belt, take your Excel skills to the next level with our articles on using Excel’s Goal Seek feature for more data crunching and searching for values with vlookup.
 At some point you might also want to learn how to import Excel data into Python.